History of Milk Tea | Origins, Types & Cultural Influence

-What’s the most popular drink in China?
-Not coffee – at least not yet!
-It’s 奶茶 ♦ nǎichá, or milk tea, the beloved drink you can buy in China at any corner.
-Today, let’s look back and trace the history of Chinese milk tea together.
+What was most popular drink in China?
+Not coffee, at least not yet!
+It’s 奶茶 (nǎichá) or milk tea, the beloved Chinese beverage you can buy at any corner.
+From traditional milk tea to bubble tea (珍珠奶茶 zhēnzhū nǎichá), this drink has a rich history and deep roots in Chinese tea culture.
+Today let’s look back and trace the history of Chinese milk tea how it became a global popularity.

 Origins